ceford/cefjdemos-data-jdm-help-en/articles/smart-search/smart-search-content-maps.md

 It's important to note that Map Groups and Content Maps from different content types are merged into the one list.
-A Joomla article in a category called "News" and a news feed or contact in a category named the same are mapped to the same Content Map in the same Map Group.
+A Joomla article in a category called *News* and a news feed or contact in a category named the same are mapped to the same Content Map in the same Map Group.
 This is a little like tagging different types of content with the same label.
 The effect is that your site visitor does not have to know how your